markomanninen/hyml/doc/minimal.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can define custom variables and functions for the ``MiNiMaL`` macro.
-Variables and functions are stored on the common registry and avialble
+Variables and functions are stored on the common registry and availble
 on the macro expansion.
 You can access predefined symbols when quoting
 (~) the expression.